bbrianh/frogger/README.md

 - object:
 	- The object patterns and speed can be modified by changing the corresponding bit flag in the data segment

+## Running the game
+You could use Mars 4.5 Assembly simulator to run the game.
+Open "Bit map display" and "Keyboard display and MMIO simulator" in Tools and use the correct configuration listed above.